ClickCease

 You can enter into an IVA if you’re a homeowner, tenant or living with your family/friends.

-IVA fees are payable if you decide to go ahead with the solution and a part of your monthly payment – not in addition.
+IVA fees are payable if you decide to go ahead with the solution and paid as a part of your monthly payment – not in addition.

 Your payment into the IVA is based on your individual circumstances.
 One of our Financial Assessors will help you determine an appropriate monthly amount based on the information you provide about your income and debts.